A Day in the Life of a Law Student

 Other than that, read books on law!
 The Financial Times and The Economist are great for keeping up to date with developments in the commercial world, and more broadly, regularly watching the news and reading newspapers is very important too.
 Political developments are at the core of Public Law, for example.

-From the early morning coffee runs to the late night study sessions, a day in the life of a law student is full of surprises and opportunities why not experience it for yourself by signing up for an Oxford Law Summer School today?
+From the early morning coffee runs to the late night study sessions, a day in the life of a law student is full of surprises and opportunities – why not experience it for yourself by signing up for our Oxford Law Summer School today?